Collard de Beaufort

 WHO I AM

-Under my lead, the Vision Zero Youth Council held monthly meetings to educate our members on traffic safety and how we could work together to not only raise awareness for the issue but also promote safer practices - for drivers, bikers, and pedestrians alike - and encourage stronger traffic laws.
-Over the summer of 2019, I passed on leadership of the VZYC to two high school traffic safety activists, who now have creative control over the Council and hold their own meetings and events regularly.
-However, I continue to oversee the VZYC, and have helped create international chapters and partnerships.
-We can now also be found in Rwanda, Nigeria, and the U.K, and we have partnerships with non-profit organizations in Mali and Gambia!
+Under my lead, the Vision Zero Youth Council holds monthly meetings to educate our members on traffic safety and how we could work together to not only raise awareness for the issue but also promote safer practices - for drivers, bikers, and pedestrians alike - and encourage stronger traffic laws.
+I continue to oversee the VZYC, and have recently helped create international chapters and partnerships.
+Our international chapters can now be found in Rwanda, Nigeria, and the U.K, and we have partnerships with non-profit organizations in Mali and Gambia!

 Lifesavers National Conference on Highway Safety Priorities